spectrocloud/librarium/docs/docs-content/clusters/edge/upgrade-behavior.md

 ## Network Layer

-Changes made to the same Container Network Interface (CNI) pack typically do not result in cluster repave or reboot, and can be applied by restarting the related networking services.
+Changes made to the Container Network Interface (CNI) pack typically do not result in cluster repave or reboot, and can be applied by restarting the related networking services.

 :::warning